| (the Board

 Recreational facilities shall be available to all owners

-Oak Run Homeowners Association (ORHA) [reference the
+Oak Run Homeowners Association (ORHA), provided that:

 Unoccupied rooms may be used by any resident or club so

-long as they vacate the room immediately for a scheduled
+long as they vacate the room immediately for a scheduled event.

 - The use does not violate any local, state, or